JustGinger888/ContemporaryWebApplications/README.md

 Whereas the slideshow could be used to immediately let users know of any available deals or discounts the corresponding facilities are offering.
 Addressing another substantial point brought up by my second focus group, where a few participants did not know that one of the cafes offered meal deals to students, as it is often associated with larger chains.

 ### Order

 ![Example banner](./assets/2.png)

 It was important for my focus group to know the status of their order during the initial discussion.
 In any situation not knowing a rough time window of when to expect their purchase meant they would sit there waiting and, in their words, "rather be focused on the unknown status of the delivery than class".
-Hence I produced a design accordingly where all of your previous orders have been listed, with the top of the stack portraying larger than the rest as it would indicate a status alongside information given.
+Hence, I produced a design accordingly where all your previous orders have been listed, with the top of the stack portraying larger than the rest as it would indicate a status alongside information given.

-This system draws inspiration from other applications such as Deliveroo and Uber Eats as design thinkings principles state that all design is redesign, with the exception of 3 simpler states to display the phase the order is in.
+This system draws inspiration from other applications such as Deliveroo and Uber Eats as design thinking’s principles state that all design is redesign, except for 3 simpler states to display the phase the order is in.

 ### Checkout

 ![Example banner](./assets/3.png)

 The checkout section provides users a clear and concise view of their order and its overall cost, with features directly drawing inspiration from standard checkout systems as all design is redesign.
-The extra fees and such would be coupled to delivery fees and also stripe payment fees as it is the system I will be using to securely manage payments.
+The extra fees and such would be coupled to delivery fees and stripe payment fees as it is the system I will be using to securely manage payments.

-Moreover the details section is heavily influenced by focus group members, with fields such as number and name being fields that will automatically be filled with user profile information.
+Moreover, the details section is heavily influenced by focus group members, with fields such as number and name being fields that will automatically be filled with user profile information.
 As well as specialised fields such as room and special requests that will allow users to stipulate their current room location in the Uni premise and make special requests for preparation of items or allergy information respectively.

 ### User Response

-After running this design by multiple participants of my focus group I would say that the mockup is quite the success and meets their needs accordingly, providing aspects they requested and beyond.
+After running this design by multiple participants of my focus group I would say that the mock-up is quite the success and meets their needs accordingly, providing aspects they requested and beyond.
 Some worthwhile improvements were also mentioned after the fact, most of which will be elaborated on below:

 - Within the order list, users wanted to see a button which would allow a reorder of previously purchased items, which would both save time and allowing them to "focus more on class" rather than spend time searching for the same items again.
-- For the checkout system they also mentioned an addition for allergy preferences to be autofilled and be associated with their account as they thought it could get lost if put under special request strictly
+- For the checkout system they also mentioned an addition for allergy preferences to be auto filled and be associated with their account as they thought it could get lost if put under special request strictly
 - An option to choose to pick up an order instead of having it delivered to a room would also be ideal especially for long lecture breaks

-Other than this the satisfaction was overall high for my project and I would deem it a success to solving the issue as it is an example of a functional ordering application.
-Where users can place, purchase and track their orders to their specified class locations.
+Other than this the satisfaction was overall high for my project, and I would deem it a success to solving the issue as it is an example of a functional ordering application.
+Where users can place, purchase, and track their orders to their specified class locations.

 ## 5.0 Conclusion

-By making use of a design thinking methodology I was able to empathise, define and ideate a suitable solution for university students in their day to day lives, specifically a way to purchase orders from the various food and drink facilities on campus which least disrupts their class time.
+By making use of a design thinking methodology, I was able to empathise, define and ideate a suitable solution for university students in their day to day lives, specifically a way to purchase orders from the various food and drink facilities on campus which least disrupts their class time.

-To which i have decided to create a delivery application where orders can be delivered to the class door.
+To which I have decided to create a delivery application where orders can be delivered to the class door.
 This is as a response to the focus group methods I employed during the define phase.

 The project has also successfully undergone the prototype phase with suitable responses from focus group users and is ready to enter the final test and production phase.